MrAlexLau/cloudflare-playground/README.md

 ### Overview

-This app is a submission for the [Cloudflare AI Challenge](https://dev.to/devteam/join-us-for-the-cloudflare-ai-challenge-3000-in-prizes-5f99).
+Guide-ify is an app submission for the [Cloudflare AI Challenge](https://dev.to/devteam/join-us-for-the-cloudflare-ai-challenge-3000-in-prizes-5f99).
 It makes a visual guide for a given life skill that a user would like to learn more about:

 ![Screen Shot 2024-04-09 at 7 23 19 AM](https://github.com/MrAlexLau/cloudflare-playground/assets/75554/0d67bb22-90a8-4288-b448-097560828e12)